-If property division in China is anything like Colorado, this outcome is not surprising.
-In Colorado the court will divide the marital estate (regardless of the name on an asset) equitably, which realistically means as close to equal as possible in most cases.
+If property division in China is anything like Colorado (which would be quite a leap of faith), this outcome is not surprising.
+In Colorado the court will divide the marital estate (regardless of the name on an asset) equitably, which generally means as close to equal as possible in most cases.
 When most divorce settlements end up with a roughly equal division, a divorce settlement involving a multi-billion dollar marital estate will necessarily create a billionaire.
 (In Colorado, we call divorce agreements a “separation agreement” (which is curious when we’re talking about a dissolution of marriage instead of a legal separation), but as not every state uses the same terminology, this post uses the “divorce settlement” lingo from media reports).

 An Expensive Break Up

 The divorce between Chinese pharmaceutical tycoon Du Weimin and his now ex-wife Yuan Liping has become one of Asia’s most expensive divorces settlements.
 Yuan Liping became a billionaire overnight after she received nearly half of her husband’s stock in his vaccine manufacturing business in the divorce.
 The stocks were worth over $3 billion dollars according to reporting by Bloomberg.